bchiang7/v4/content/jobs/Paisabazaar/index.md

 Worked on developing the Paisabazaar Mutual Fund Investment Platform.
 This platform’s aim is to allow users to seamlessly invest into various mutual funds, both unassisted, and with the help of an agent, and manage their investments.

-- Drove the ground-up rework of the new mutual funds platform from conception to production while helping build the architecture from scratch, including making key High-Level and Low-Level decisions.
+- Orchestrated the end-to-end transformation of a mutual funds platform, from conceptualization to production, driving key architectural decisions and design.
-- Collaborated with different stakeholders and teams including Product, Business and Operations to understand the current bottlenecks in the process and top user complaints.
+- Engaged with cross-functional stakeholders, including Product, Business, and Operations, to identify and address process bottlenecks and user pain points.
-- Created plans to automate previously manual tasks and optimized major problematic workflows based on feedback and requirements collected from stakeholders.
+- Developed strategic plans to automate manual tasks and optimize key workflows based on stakeholder feedback and requirements.
-- Led the migration of an active user base of over 200,000 active users, creating action and rollback, and fallback plans.
+- Successfully managed the migration of over 200,000 active users, creating robust action, rollback, and fallback strategies.